Scotland: Claire Bain

 Bain is currently assistant coach of Watsonians Women in Edinburgh and has also coached Edinburgh Regional Academy’s Under-16s boys’ team.

-Her involvement in the Gallagher High Performance Academy will be an important next stage in her coaching development.
+Her involvement in the Gallagher High Performance Academy has already had an impact in her coaching development.

-“I hope to gain valuable coaching experiences from the Academy; putting myself outside my comfort zone into new environments, learning from other coaches across the world and getting an insight into different coaching cultures and philosophies,” she said.
+“The Academy presented an amazing opportunity to push myself outside my comfort zone into new environments; to learn from other coaches around the world and get an insight into different coaching cultures and philosophies,” said Bain.